Bemidji State Beavers men's ice hockey: WCHA era

 In addition to the on-ice success, in 2008 Bemidji began exploring options to strengthen the program.
 The CHA had lost many of the original member to programs at Findlay and Wayne State folding and other teams transferring to other college hockey conferences.
 Travel expenses to remaining members in Huntsville, Alabama, and Western New York and Pennsylvania was also a concern.
 BSU began looking at the Western Collegiate Hockey Association (WCHA) as a solution.
 In a first step the university signed a scheduling agreement against WCHA schools, many within a few hours drive to Bemidji, Minnesota.
 Other than the WCHA BSU's only option was to end the historic program.
 In 2009 it was announced the university and city of Bemidji would build a 4,000-5,000 seat state-of-the-art arena to meet WCHA requirements, that the 2,400-seat John S. Glas Field House did not meet.
 With the news of the Bemidji Regional Events Center BSU applied to join the Western Collegiate Hockey Association in early 2009.
 Bemidji State along with University of Nebraska-Omaha (transferring from the CCHA) was accepted into the WCHA as the 11th and 12th members.
 BSU officially became a member on July 1, 2010.

 The Beavers opened WCHA play in the new Bemidji Regional Events Center on October 15, 2010 against North Dakota in a 2-5 loss.
 Bemidji picked up their first WCHA win at St. Cloud State 3-2 in overtime.
 Bemidji ended the regular season with a conference record of 8-15-5 as the 10th seed entering the 2011 WCHA Tournament.
 In the first round of the WCHA playoffs the Beaver beat 3rd-seeded Nebraska-Omaha two games to none with 4-3 and 4-2 wins.
 The series sweep sent Bemidji to its first ever WCHA Final Five and upset Minnesota–Duluth 3-2 in overtime, before losing to Denver 2-6 in the semifinal game.

 With a WCHA Conference record of 20 wins, 6 losses, and 2 ties, The Bemidji State Beavers became WCHA Regular Season Champions at the conclusion of the 2016-2017 season.
 They compiled 64 conference points, 10 more than runner-up Michigan Tech, and won the school's first coveted MacNaughton Cup.

 CCHA era

 Bemidji State was one of the seven WCHA members that jointly announced in 2019 that they would leave that league after the 2020–21 season.
 These seven schools announced in early 2020 that they would reestablish the CCHA, and added an eighth member before starting play in the revived league in 2021.

+The Beavers claimed their first CCHA regular season championship and second MacNaughton Cup at the conclusion of the 2023-2024 season.